jhenry-github/MLIOT-2024-content/TPs/6 - Neural Network Training.md

 ## Using a different network architecture

 Changing the architecture of the network, like the number of layers, the number of neurons in each layer, etc., can have a significant impact.
 Try a few variations.
-With the learining rate and epoch/batch, this is my goto technique.
-For example (but try a few other variations and see if you can find somethign that works better):
+With the learning rate and epoch/batch, this is my goto technique.
+For example (but try a few other variations and see if you can find something that works better):

 ```shell
 # Adding more layers